Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Dosage Forms And Strengths

-For injection: 50 mg as a white to pale yellow lyophilized powder in a single-dose vial for reconstitution with the co-packaged 10 mL single-dose vial of Sterile Water for Injection, USP (diluent).
+For injection: 25 mg or 50 mg as a white to pale yellow lyophilized powder in a single-dose vial for reconstitution with co-packaged Sterile Water for Injection, USP (diluent).

 Storage And Handling